MistyCommunity/Documentation/src/content/onboarding/creating-skills/writing-skill.md

 ## Tutorial 4: Introduction to Mapping

 This tutorial describes how to use Misty’s simultaneous localization and mapping (SLAM) system to obtain data about your robot’s location and draw a map of her surroundings.
 When this skill runs, Misty enables the mapping capabilities of her Occipital Structure Core depth sensor and creates a map as you use the API Explorer to drive her around her environment.
 When she finishes driving, Misty draws a map of the location she explored.
-This tutorial teaches:
+This tutorial teaches
-* How to use mapping REST API commands
+* how to use mapping REST API commands
-* How to subscribe to the data stream from the `SelfState` WebSocket connection
+* how to subscribe to the data stream from the `SelfState` WebSocket connection
-* How to transform raw map data into a graphical map of Misty’s environment
+* how to transform raw map data into a graphical map of Misty’s environment

 Note that many real-world applications of Misty’s mapping capabilities require her to create a map while independently exploring her environment.
 Programs like this can be very complex as they require mapping commands to run alongside code telling Misty where to drive and how to avoid obstacles.
 For simplicity, this project requires you to use the API Explorer to move Misty instead of programming an automated exploration process.